-Describe and provide an example of how the activity promotes active learning consistent with the expected results.
+Describe and provide an example of how activities are designed to promote active learning consistent with the expected results.
 Explain how participants learn with, from, and about each other in CE activities.

-JAC 8: The provider develops activities/educational interventions in the context of desirable attributes of the healthcare team (e.g., Institute of Medicine competencies, professional competencies, healthcare team competencies: values/ethics, roles and responsibilities, interprofessional communication, teams and teamwork).
+JAC 8: The provider develops activities/educational interventions in the context of desirable attributes of the healthcare team (e.g., Institute of Medicine competencies, professional competencies, healthcare team competencies: values/ethics, roles and responsibilities, interprofessional communication, teams and teamwork1).